Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 This covers allocation failure due to running out of memory (OOM), stack overflow, out of file descriptors, etc. Resource exhaustion exceptions appear in the typical way, as an expression reducing to an exception rather than its expected value.

 OOMs are unpredictable at runtime because threads compete for memory.
 Any allocation attempt might fail, because the developer doesn't know the total resources available on the target system, and because other threads and other processes are simultaneously competing for that same unknown pool.
-But OOM locations are predictable to the compiler because it knows exactly where allocations occur and can insert the exception throw.
+But OOM locations are predictable to the compiler because it knows exactly where allocations occur and can throw an exception if the allocation fails.
+Hence OOM is not "asynchronous" - it originates from the allocation statement.

 But the programmer cannot generally predict whether evaluating an expression will allocate and hence potentially throw an OOM, because of implicit allocations.
 Here are some examples:
 * Implicit boxing, causing value types to be instantiated on the heap.